Central MediaScene 2007

 only 109 results for 'Mika Brzezinski' compared to 29,879 for Paris Hilton.

-This is because Google News feeds off mainstream news sources, whereas the main page includes
+because Google News feeds off mainstream news sources, whereas the main page includes blogs and

-blogs and non-news pages.
-An off-air recording of the TV newscast was also posted on YouTube,
+non-news pages.
+An off-air recording of the TV newscast was also posted on YouTube, where it

 played by Peter Finch in Paddy Chayefsky's 1976 movie Network, who attracts a cult following